12 Plants That Repel Mosquitoes

 Peppermint (Mentha x piperita)

 Another form of mint, peppermint, offers a strong, fresh fragrance from tall columns of deep green aromatic leaves.
 (It can grow to over three feet tall.)
 Peppermint has also been known to repel mosquitos.
 It is widely known for its flavoring potential, and its fragrance has been adopted for everything from toothpaste to tea.

 Rosemary (Rosmarinus officinalis)

-Aromatic rosemary is a low-maintenance planting, needing just full sun and low to moderate watering in well-draining soil.
+Aromatic rosemary is a low-maintenance planting, only needing full sun and low to moderate watering in well-draining soil.
 It's also known for its mosquito-repelling potential.
-‘Benenden Blue' smells strongly of pine, and its foliage has a bitter taste.
-‘Very Oily' grows to tall heights and considerable widths and, according The Southern Living Garden Book, it's notable "for its high essential-oil content," a characteristic which also may help in repelling pests.
+'Benenden Blue' smells strongly of pine, and its foliage has a bitter taste.
+'Very Oily' grows to considerable height and width and, according to The Southern Living Garden Book, is notable "for its high essential oil content," a characteristic which also may help in repelling pests.

 Scented Geranium (Pelargonium sp.)

 There exist many species of scented geraniums, the foliage of which carries a heavy aroma and is accompanied by showy flowers.
 Prince of Orange Geranium (Pelargonium citrosum) and other citrus-scented species, like lime geranium (P. nervosum), have been known to deter mosquitos.
 Other species also carry strong scents that may help in this garden effort, including peppermint geranium (P. tomentosum).